Lumonike/Levis-Judex/README.md

 3. Add problems in the same format as adding problems, but instead add into contest folder.
 ## Special Thanks
 - Brian Dean for informing us of the sandboxing tool USACO uses (ioi isolate, open-sourced on github)
+- thanks to ChatGPT for setting the Vibes ~~